citp/privacy-policy-historical/r/re/rea/realestateview.com.au.md

 ### For what purposes do we collect personal information?

-We only collect personal information about you for the purpose of delivering and improving the site and the services we provide.
+We only collect personal information about you for the purpose of delivering and improving the site and the services we provide and to enhance and develop our relationship with you.
 Generally, those services relate to advertising real estate, and any other services such as finance, conveyancing, removalist services, property maintenance and any other related real estate service.

 ### When do we collect personal information?